-I was convicted of driving under the influence of alcohol or drugs.
+I was convicted of driving while impaired by alcohol or drugs.
 Can I enter Canada?

 Answers others found useful

 - What does it mean if I’m medically inadmissible for excessive demand reasons?